kibexd/workers-rights-watch-website/CONTRACT.md

 ### 5.13 Termination

-**Client May Terminate:**
-- For convenience with 30 days notice (maintenance only)
+- Client may terminate with 30 days notice (maintenance only) or for cause
-- For cause if Developer fails to deliver as agreed

-**Developer May Terminate:**
-- For non-payment after 14 days
-- For Client breach of agreement terms
+- Developer may terminate for non-payment after 14 days or breach of terms

-**Upon Termination:**
-- All paid work remains Client's property
-- Outstanding payments become immediately due
-- Developer provides final backup of website
+- Upon termination: paid work remains Client's property, outstanding payments due immediately, Developer provides final backup

 ---